klinge/sl-webapp/README.md

 * DONE Refactor: write a sanitization class to handle user input
 * DONE Auth: add a register user form - only allow existing members to register
 * DONE Auth: verify that a user is logged in for all pages
+* DONE Auth: add admin checks in AuthMiddleware
+* DONE Auth: direct admin and non-admin to different pages after login

 ## TODO (v0.95):
+* User-site: build a proper homepage for non-admin users
+* User-site: build a page where users can update their contact details
+* Medlem class: keep track of who changed a record (last change or all changes?)
 * Refactor: add strict_types to all php classes
 * Refactor: add PSR-7 request and response classes
 * Testing: add unit tests for all classes